-College Students’ Lifestyles
+College Student Lifestyles

 Contrary to news and other media portrayal, most students are working on positive lifestyle changes during their collegiate experience.
 National College Health Assessment surveys (NCHA) have repeatedly documented that most FLCC and other college students nationwide stay safe and have fun when socializing, are free from fatalities and other consequences of alcohol/drug use and are tobacco-free.*

-* Spring 2013 National College Health Assessment random survey of FLCC and other college students across the nation.
+* Spring 2015 National College Health Assessment random survey of FLCC and other college students across the nation.

 FLCC Promotes Student Health

 Student Health Services offers personal and confidential wellness care, health counseling, care of health problems, and direct, accessible, low cost medical care referrals.
 We also provide alcohol, drug and violence prevention, including brief alcohol/drug educational counseling, screening, intervention and referral for any student in need.

-Warning Signs & When To Get Help
+Warning Signs & When to Get Help

 Difficulty adjusting to college life, unexplained crying, bursts of anger or irritability, dramatic drop-off in academic performance, loss of interest in previously enjoyed activities, desire to avoid the company of others, use of alcohol/drugs to cope, disrupted sleep or other disturbing changes are warning signs for developing health problems.

-Drugs And Alcohol: Health Risks
+Drugs and Alcohol: Health Risks

-Statistics show that alcohol use is involved in a majority of violent behaviors on college campuses, including acquaintance rape, vandalism, fights, and incidents of drinking and driving.
+Statistics show that alcohol use is involved in a majority of violent behaviors on college campuses including date rape, vandalism, fights, and incidents of drunk driving.
 Continued abuse may lead to dependency, which often causes permanent damage to vital organs and deterioration of a healthy lifestyle.

 The use of marijuana may impair or reduce short-term memory and comprehension, alter sense of time, and reduce coordination and energy level.
 Users often have a lowered immune system and an increased risk of lung cancer.
 The active ingredient in marijuana, THC, is stored in the fatty tissues of the brain and reproductive system for a minimum of 28 to 30 days.

-Hallucinogens.
 Lysergic acid (LSD), mescaline, and psilocybin cause illusions and hallucinations.
 The user may experience panic, confusion, suspicion, anxiety, and loss of control.
 Delayed effects, or flashbacks, can occur even when use has ceased.

-Cocaine/Crack.
 Cocaine users often have a stuffy, runny nose and may have a perforated nasal septum.
 The immediate effects of cocaine use include dilated pupils and elevated blood pressure, heart rate, respiratory rate, and body temperature, followed by depression.
 Crack, or freebase rock cocaine, is extremely addictive and can cause delirium, hallucinations, blurred vision, severe chest pain, muscle spasms, convulsions, and even death.

-Amphetamines.
 Amphetamines can cause a rapid or irregular heartbeat, tremors, loss of coordination, collapse, and death.
 Heavy users are prone to irrational acts.

-Heroin.
 Heroin is an opiate drug that causes the body to have diminished pain reactions.
 The use of heroin can result in coma or death due to a reduction in heart rate.